 We generate revenue from sales of our genetic tests.
-We recognize revenue upon delivery of a report to the ordering physician based on the established billing rate less contractual and other adjustments to arrive at the amount that we expect to collect.
-We generally bill directly to a hospital, medical institution or research institution customer or to a patient, a third-party payor or a combination of the patient and third-party payor.
+We recognize revenue upon delivery of a report to the prescribing physician based on the established billing rate less contractual and other adjustments to arrive at the amount that we expect to collect.
+We generally bill directly to a hospital or physician customer, a patient, a third-party payor or a combination of the patient and third-party payor.